 Will obtain the CLEET class number for the ABLE eight-hour core class and will provide it to the partner training agencies.

-Ensure CLEET training hours are recorded with CLEET for officers who attend the ABLE Oklahoma Train The Trainer course and for all OMAG organized ABLE training.
+Ensure CLEET training hours are recorded with CLEET for officers who attend the ABLE Oklahoma Train-The-Trainer course and for all OMAG organized ABLE training.

 Partner Training Agency Will: